 Even an untrained eye can see signs of dusty airflow by taking a closer look at the vents.
 Do you see dirt accumulation around the vents?
 If so, then your ducts are probably leaky.
 Another way to inspect the ducts is by turning off all the lights and using a flashlight to see a stream of dust being ejected from a leak.
 You can then patch small cracks with a duct.
 However, the problem isn’t always as simple as this.
 Sometimes the leak is located in inaccessible parts of the ductwork.

 If your efforts of fixing the problem don’t work, it’s always smart to call professional ac maintenance on Maui to do the job.
 The mistake is to investigate further and tear into your walls to check out your ducts.
 You could be doing more harm than good.
 Licensed HVAC technicians in Maui can identify and patch leaks in unreachable places.

 Regulating Your Home’s Humidity

 Maui has such an incredibly varied climate for such a small island.
-Wailuku and Kahului are in the center of the island with humid tropical climate.
+Wailuku and Kahului are in the center of the island with a humid tropical climate.
 Kihei, on the other hand, has a drier climate.
 The elevated regions of the island are generally cooler and wetter.
 These climatic variations present different challenges for HVAC systems.

 Both wet and dry weather affect your air conditioners in different ways.
 In places with humid climates, more moisture in the air means more water vapor clinging to dust particles.
 Moist dust particles are heavier and tend to get trapped into filters much more easily.
 And dirty filters mean a dusty home, as we’ve said earlier.